marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

     ![Python command to import oml module](images/import_oml.png "Python command to import oml module")

-## Task <if type="freetier">7</if><if type="livelabs">5</if>: Verify Connection to the Oracle Autonomous Database

-Using the default interpreter bindings, OML Notebooks automatically establishes a database connection for the notebook.
+2. Using the default interpreter bindings, OML Notebooks automatically establishes a database connection for the notebook.

-1. To verify the Python interpreter has established a database connection through the `oml` module, run the command:
+   To verify the Python interpreter has established a database connection through the `oml` module, run the command:

     ```
     %python